muratk3n/thirdwave/en/2017/03/protest.md

 ---

 Great - go for it.
 Unless people demand it, status-quo defending politicians will never get off their ass and give the citizens proper healthcare.
 This must be focus #1.
 Do not get sidetracked by other issues, you know, the other frivolous "hot button" stuff.
 Healthcare first.

-at

-March 22, 2017